boiding/book/src/server.md

 ## Communication
 An important part of the workshop is the simulation of multiple flocks of boids.
 This simulation is done by the _workshop server_.
 It keeps track of the different teams participating in the workshop.
-Each team has it's own flock of boids that they control.
+Each team has its own flock of boids that they control.

 ![Communication between workshop server and brain server](image/communication.png)